 Denver Broncos' Bo Nix Reacts to Overtime Cincinnati Bengals Loss, NFL Playoffs

+Denver Broncos Rookie Bo Nix Reacts to Overtime Cincinnati Bengals Loss, NFL Playoffs

 Former Oregon Ducks quarterback Bo Nix and the Denver Broncos took on the Cincinnati Bengals on Saturday afternoon.
 It was a huge battle between teams fighting for the final AFC Playoff Spot.
 The Bengals outlasted the Broncos in an overtime thriller 30-24.